Extremis7/Bash_Console_app/README.md

 ## Purpose
 Writing a Linux equivalent to what I've created in an enterprise environment thus far and learn more about bash scripting.
 Just in case you know?
-After creating the ad hoc scans, I'll need to find features to implement.
+After creating the ad hoc scans, I plan to implement options to simulate network traffic for packet analysis.

 ## How to run
 ### Changing permissions